-The company has been working closely with the GLAA after it was discovered some exploiters were using OnePay cards to control the finances of their exploited workers.
+We have been working closely with the GLAA after it was discovered some exploiters were using OnePay cards to control the finances of their exploited workers.

-That led to OnePay training all its front-line staff in how to spot the signs of exploitation and slavery, through awareness days, workshops and working through real life case studies.
+That led to OnePay training all its front-line staff in how to spot the signs of exploitation and slavery, through awareness days, workshops and working through real-life case studies.

-Jayme Clarkson, Senior Compliance Manager at OnePay, said: “We believe financial institutions like ourselves should play a proactive role in trying to prevent workers being exploited, especially when our products and services are being abused as part of that exploitation.”
+Jayme Clarkson, Senior Compliance Manager at OnePay, said “we believe financial institutions like ourselves should play a proactive role in trying to prevent workers being exploited, especially when our products and services are being abused as part of that exploitation.”

-Jayme added: “We are committed to enhancing our internal controls in order to tackle exploitation and working with the authorities to share best practices.”
+Jayme added, “we are committed to enhancing our internal controls in order to tackle exploitation and working with the authorities to share best practices.”

-Frank Hanson, Head of Prevention and Partnerships at the GLAA, said: “We have developed a constructive working relationship with OnePay, especially within our enforcement arena.
+Frank Hanson, Head of Prevention and Partnerships at the GLAA, said “we have developed a constructive working relationship with OnePay, especially within our enforcement arena.
 Investigations into labour exploitation often involve lengthy and complex financial inquiries.
-OnePay has recognised this and continues to engage with us proactively.
+OnePay has recognised this and continues to engage with us proactively.»

 “We’d like to see the financial services sector play a more proactive role across the board when it comes to helping tackle and prevent labour exploitation.”